uptech/engineering/content/docs/tools/3rd-party-tools/index.md

 ## Paw

 [Paw](https://paw.cloud/) is an HTTP based API development tool for macOS.
 Similar to Postman which has gain significant popularity.
-But, we prefere Paw and it’s features and therefore have selected to use it here.
+But, we prefer Paw and it’s features and therefore have selected to use it here.

 ## Google Workspace